autodevopsai/autodevops/agent-checklist.md

 - [ ] Use Static Application Security Testing (SAST) tools to identify code vulnerabilities
 - [ ] Use Dynamic Application Security Testing (DAST) tools to identify runtime vulnerabilities
 - [ ] Implement a code review process with security-focused reviewers
+- [ ] Utilize precommit hooks to catch security issues early in the development process

 ### 3.2.
 Dependency Management

 - [ ] Regularly update dependencies and patch known vulnerabilities
 - [ ] Use Software Composition Analysis (SCA) tools to identify vulnerable components
 - [ ] Implement a dependency management policy
+- [ ] Verify the integrity of the supply chain and dependencies

 ## 4. Continuous Integration and Continuous Deployment (CI/CD)